Understanding Your Membership Rights in an LLC

 Who Runs the Affairs of the LLC?

-Unless the operating agreement provides to the contrary, the rights and obligations of members are equal under the law.
-Passive investors assume no active involvement in the operations of the company except for the Voting of managing members and/or officers.
-If the members are active members, they have equal rights in the management, access and inspection of the books and records, and to a formal accounting of the company’s affairs.
-Their interest in company assets and property is not assignable, or subject to attachment or execution, to satisfy personal obligations, but their membership certificates are.
+Unless the operating agreement provides to the contrary, the rights and obligations of each LLC member(s) is/are co-equal under the law.
+You can have passive members who assume no active involvement in the operations of the company except NJ law permits passive members to vote for a managing member(s) and/or officers.
+If the members are active members then, unless limited in the operating agreement,they have equal rights in the management, access and inspection of the books and records of the LLC, and to a formal accounting of the company’s affairs.
+A member’s interest in the company’s assets and property is not assignable, or subject to attachment or execution, to satisfy personal obligations, but their membership certificates can be seized by creditors.

 An LLC Member is a Fiduciary to His or Her Co-Members

-As a member of a New Jersey LLC, it is important to understand that you are a fiduciary.
-A fiduciary relationship means a relationship based upon trust, confidence, loyalty and good faith.
+As a member of a New Jersey LLC, it is important to understand a legal term called a “fiduciary relationship”.
+A fiduciary relationship means a relationship based upon trust, confidence, loyalty and good faith between LLC members.
 The law imposes this standard unless modified in writing.
 All members of the LLC owe a reciprocal fiduciary duty to the other members within their company.

 New Jersey law allows for legal action to be taken by any member who is the victim of a breach of fiduciary duty by a co-member.
-These claims arise if a member, typically the majority member, operates the business in a manner that is detrimental to the minority members of the company.
+These claims arise if a member, typically a majority member or members, operates the business in a manner that is detrimental to the minority members of the company.
 For example, majority members cannot involve the company in a business venture merely for their own personal gain.
 All decisions by majority members on behalf of the company must be made in good faith and must be made purely in the best interests of the company.

 Legal Liability of an LLC and Its Member(s)